quasarframework/quasar/docs/src/pages/app-extensions/development-guide/introduction.md

 If your objective is to install a 3rd-party library into Vue, then it depends upon the library...

-- If you also aim to provide some UI components or such that uses that Vue plugin, you should use the _UI Starter Kit_.
+- If you also aim to provide some UI components or such that uses that Vue plugin, you should use the _UI Kit_.
 This would be a good choice for including something like a Calendar extension.
-- If the only objective is to load it through a simple `app.use(SomeVuePlugin)` in a boot file, and maybe some config updates and such, the _AE Starter Kit_ may be a better choice.
+- If the only objective is to load it through a simple `app.use(SomeVuePlugin)` in a boot file, and maybe some config updates and such, the _AE Kit_ may be a better choice.
 This is a good choice for example for something like including Axios.

 ### Creating the App Extension